 Mark Rasmussen is Professor of English and Chair of the Division of Arts and Humanities at Centre College, where he has been teaching courses on Medieval and Renaissance literature since 1989.
 The editor of Renaissance Literature and its Formal Engagements (to which he also contributed an essay), he has also published scholarship in Sixteenth Century Studies,Spenser Studies, Studies in Medieval and Renaissance Teaching, and other journals.
 He has presented scholarly papers in venues from Kalamazoo to Cambridge, with stops in Galway, London, and Venice.
 A graduate of Harvard, Rasmussen received his PhD at Johns Hopkins, where he also taught before taking up his post at Centre.
 There he has received the Kirk Award for Teaching Excellence among many other honors.

-Elizabeth A. Skomp is Assistant Professor of Russian and Russian Studies at the University of the South, where she teaches courses in language, literature, and film.
+Elizabeth A. Skomp is Associate Professor of Russian and Chair of the Department of Russian Studies at the University of the South, where she teaches courses in language, literature, and film.
 After earning her BA at Indiana University and winning a Marshall Scholarship, she earned a PhD from the School of Slavonic and East European Studies at University College, London.
 The author of many essays, reviews and translations, she is also the editor of Harmony and Discord: Moving towards a New Europe, published in 2003.
 She is now at work on a study of motherhood in Russian literature.
 Prior to coming to Sewanee, Professor Skomp taught at Williams College, DePauw University, and the University of St. Andrews in Scotland.

 Ellen Slezak is the author of a highly praised novel, All These Girls, and the acclaimed short story collection, Last Year's Jesus.
 She has also published short fiction in the American Literary Review, The Sun, ZYZZYVA, and Crab Orchard Review among other literary journals.
 She has been honored with fellowships from the Sewanee Writers' Conference, the MacDowell Colony, and the Centrum Arts Center.
 She was a finalist in the Iowa Short Fiction Awards and has twice been awarded Illinois Arts Council grants for fiction writing.
 A graduate of the University of Michigan, she has taught fiction-writing at UCLA and, as a Visiting Tennessee Williams Fellow, at the University of the South.